smcalilly/notes-and-resources/django/back-to-basics.md

 I'm closer to answering my question about why I can't access my admin site, but I haven't answered it.

 ## urls
+- how to list all the routes? is there a way to do `rake routes` in django? https://stackoverflow.com/questions/2092608/is-there-something-similar-to-rake-routes-in-django